 The Greener Solutions program is project based class that partners students with companies, non-profits, and/or government agencies interested in promoting the adoption of more sustainable chemistry.
-Every year we recruit teams of graduate students and advanced undergraduates to work closely with one of our partner organizations on an interdisciplinary projects that leverages students knowledege in a real-world context.
-Learn more about our past projects below.
+Every year we recruit teams of graduate students and advanced undergraduates to work closely with our partner organizations on interdisciplinary projects that leverage students' knowledge in a real-world context.